boscoh/easytrajh5/README.md

 ## Quick Guide

-We use the MD file format defined in the mdtraj library.
-We have created `EasyTrajH5` which is a drop-in replacement for `mdtraj.H5TrajectryFile` object with extra functionality.
+Our main file object `EasyTrajH5` is a drop-in replacement for `mdtraj.H5TrajectryFile` with extra functionality.

 ```python
 from easytrajh5.traj import EasyTrajH5File